akkikiki/papers/README.md

 # papers
-Keeping a track of papers I read for myself.
+1. Keeping a track of papers I read for myself.
+2. Various notes on what I've learned.